ktbh4jc/esusu-domain-challenge/readme.md

 ### Problem 1:
 - Develop a microservice in Golang to implement the memes API

   > Interestingly enough, from the example we can determine that for the lat and lon params they are expecting a float with exactly 6 decimal places of accuracy based on the example latitude ending in a 0.
 Also worth noting that neither example given is in degrees/minutes/seconds notation, but rather a decimal representation of degrees.
+I'm gonna be real, I don't plan on getting that specific here.
 - Return a payload
   - Initial payload will probably just be a dummy string
   - Eventually would like to do _some_ form of generation (maybe hit a meme page API?)
   - Alternatively, if I could get some form of automated image manipulation figured out in time, might be worth trying to grab a screenshot of the address and just literally have the top text be the query and the bottom text just be "Bottom text" in impact font... and now I am wondering if imgflip has a free public API I could hit.
 Or something similar.
 We'll see.
+  > Update: There is, but it's not _that_ great at the free tier and I didn't have a chance to do anything particularly interesting
 ### Problem 2
 - We want to charge clients on a per-API-call basis by allowing them to purchase tokens, which are then used to make API calls.
 - Design and implement a system to track the number of times each client has called the memes API.